 All proposals submitted under the mission support category must include all of the following:

-Principal investigators are allowed to submit proposals that span up to 4 semesters.
+Principal investigators may submit proposals that span up to 4 semesters.
 The intent of allowing PIs this option is to reduce workload on both PIs and the NASA Keck TAC for long-term programs.
 The NASA Keck TAC will be instructed to consider these proposals in light of all of the criteria that apply for single semester proposals, in addition to the following considerations:

 In considering multi-semester proposals, the TAC may recommend accepting the proposal in its entirety, for some subset of the proposed semesters, or reject it outright.